Getting Started

 You can change the settings for where a job's output goes, and where

-its input comes from, with the console stanza.
-This should
+its input comes from, with the console

-be one of output (input and output from /dev/console),
+be one of output

-or none (the default; input and output to /dev/null).
+(the default; input and output to /dev/null

 exec echo example console output